-Many people overlook the flame resistance of their bell tent while they search for the perfect outdoor shelter.
+Many people overlook the flame resistance of their canvas bell tent while they search for the perfect outdoor shelter.
 However, this topic is has gained a bit more awareness due to the unfortunate devastation that forest fires have caused over the last several years.
 Canvas tent suppliers with that meet CPAI-84 fire retardancy standards will have documentation on-hand that shows compliance.
-We suggest making a confirming that your tent meets these standards if you plan on using an internal wood burning stove or will be camped out next to an open flame.
+We suggest confirming that your tent meets these standards if you plan on using an internal wood burning stove or will be camping out next to an open flame.

 CPAI-84 is a testing method used specifically for confirming the flame resistance of fabric used in manufacturing camping tents.
 Suppliers must submit the various tent materials (ceiling, walls, and floor) to a third-party organization licensed to perform the required CPAI-84 flame retardancy testing.
-Suppliers of the tent materials that meet these standards are then awarded an official laboratory approved certificate that can be shared with their customers.
+Suppliers of the canvas tents materials that meet these standards are then awarded an official laboratory approved certificate that can be shared with their customers.

 HISTORY OF THE TEST